kiennt9696/task-management-api/README.md

 - Caching
 - Archival Service: for this system we prioritize tasks with task not completed.
-For completed ones, they are rarely modified and eventual consistency is acceptable so let's move them to another database such as Cassandra.
+For completed ones, they are rarely modified and eventual consistency is acceptable so let's move them to another database such as __Cassandra__.
 This makes Postgres performance improved and stable.

 ## 4. Technologies and Patterns
 ### 4.1 Language and frameworks